ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 ## 7. Optional: Cluster sanity checking

-To ensure that the clusters we have reprocessed are correct, we can optionally request that the data science team run a sanity check on the cluster data to ensure that none of the clusters have been mistakenly merged.
+To validate the accuracy of the reprocessed clusters, we can optionally ask the data science team to perform a sanity check to ensure that no clusters were mistakenly merged.

+This is to prevent any false positives being introduced into the system.